 As every business owner knows, the best way to stay ahead of the competition is to create high quality, in-depth content and use it effectively in your online marketing.
-While this is achievable, you will have to invest copious amounts of time brainstorming, researching, and creating posts appropriately targeted to your audience, offering them valuable information and generating a constant thirst for more.
-Wow, that is a mouthful!
+While this is achievable, you'll end up wasting hours brainstorming, researching, and creating posts just to get a handful of views and a whole lot of time wasted.

-In a utopian reality, content marketing is continuous and comes naturally.
+In a perfect world, content marketing is continuous and comes naturally.
 Unfortunately, this is not the case.
-We have all been in a situation where we feel it’s impossible to offer our audience something new.
+We've all been in a situation where we feel it’s impossible to offer our audience something new.
 However, this shouldn’t be a stressful situation.
-This should simply trigger the idea to consider the repurposing content.
+This should simply trigger the idea to consider the simple tactic of repurposing your content.

 Before we dig in, if you haven't checked out our latest comprehensive content marketing post (90+ tips!), you can view it here.